zerefwayne/chromeos-diagnostics/README.md

 #### Download from Chrome Store

+The extension is yet to be published.

 #### Build from Source

+Prerequisite: Build the website from source instead of netlify link.

 1. Clone this repository/download as a ZIP on your local system.
 2. Head over to `chrome://extensions` and enable `Developer Mode` on the top right menu.
 3. Now click on `Load Unpacked` and select the `diagnostics-extension` directory.
 This will load and start the extension on the device.
+4. **ADDITIONAL STEP**: Installing an extension locally changes the extension ID by which the PWA identifies it.
+In the `chrome://extensions` dashboard, locate the ID of ChromeOS Diagnostics extension that was just installed.
+Headover to `diagnostics-app` directory and locate `src/.env`.
+Replace the extensionID with the new ID to make it work.
+Make sure to restart the frontend server after changing this.